I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 - Scotch Tape

-12. (Optional) If you are not limited by time, create a model of the vertebrae.
+Create a model of the vertebrae.
 Briefly talk about our backbones.

 YOU WILL NEED: (per child)